TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

     max_physical_memory:

         The maximum amount of memory on the host that the VM is allowed to use.
+        For KVM VMs, this value cannot be lower than 'ram' and should be ram + 1024.

         type: integer (number of MiB)
         vmtype: OS,KVM